balabit/syslog-ng-gitbook/chapters/chapter_1/section_2.md

-# git structure
+# Git structure

 When a lot of people contribute on the same project it is impossible not to use some kind of version control system to track the evolution of the development.
-For we love open-source solutions and use GitHub to publish our code it was natural to use git as a VCS.
+Because we love open source solutions and use GitHub to publish our code it was natural to use Git as a version control system.

 We are going to give you a deeper insight of contributing to the code in
 chapter: [contribute]().
 Here we are trying to keep the focus on the structure of the repository.

-Basically the development happen in forked repos so that's not our concern what structure you use.
+Basically the development happens in forked repos so that is not our concern what structure you use.
 When sending a PR to the upstream there are some guidelines according to branching and naming conventions, though.